queicherius/braindump/https-and-caching-for-nodejs.md

-# Https & caching for Node.JS
+# Https & Caching for Node.JS

 Here, we're using [Let's Encrypt](https://letsencrypt.org/) for certificates, [Nginx](https://www.nginx.com/) as a [TLS Termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) and [Varnish](https://www.varnish-cache.org) for caching.
 Assuming the domain name `mydomain.com` (you have to change that) and your Node.JS app is running on port `8080` (but you can change that!).